Professional History

 1979

-First introduction to C/Unix on the University of California, Santa Barbara, computer center.
+First introduction to C and Unix at the University of California, Santa Barbara computer center.

 1982